IF I SEEK US

-Commentary: Another admonition by Jesus to listen to him and not ancient “prophets”, tradition or religious authorities and theologians.
-The words of Jesus will be in our minds and supply what we need to be revealed.
+Commentary: Another admonition by Yeshua to listen to him and not ancient “prophets”, tradition or religious authorities and theologians.
+The words of Yeshua will be in our minds and supply what we need to be revealed.

 Commentary: The son represents our race that is oblivious to the treasure, and the truth seeker is the one plowing that finds it.

-110. Jesus said, "Whoever finds the world and becomes rich, let him renounce the world."
+110. Yeshua said, "Whoever finds the world and becomes rich, let him renounce the world."
 See: Thomas 81

 Commentary: No matter how successful and rich you become in the world, you will continue to be disempowered and age and die.